Federated Reinforcement Learning for Collective Navigation of Robotic Swarms

 Abstract

-The recent advancement of Deep Reinforcement Learning (DRL) contributed to robotics by allowing automatic controller design.
-The automatic controller design is a crucial approach for designing swarm robotic systems, which require more complex controllers than a single robot system to lead a desired collective behaviour.
+The recent advancement of deep reinforcement learning (DRL) contributed to robotics by allowing automatic controller design.
+The automatic controller design is a crucial approach for designing swarm robotic systems, which require more complex controllers than a single robot system to lead a desired collective behavior.
 Although the DRL-based controller design method showed its effectiveness for swarm robotic systems, the reliance on the central training server is a critical problem in real-world environments where robot-server communication is unstable or limited.
-We propose a novel Federated Learning (FL) based DRL training strategy (FLDDPG) for use in swarm robotic applications.
-Through the comparison with baseline strategies under a limited communication bandwidth scenario, it is shown that the FLDDPG method resulted in higher robustness and generalisation ability into a different environment and real robots, while the baseline strategies suffer from the limitation of communication bandwidth.
-This result suggests that the proposed method can benefit swarm robotic systems operating in environments with limited communication bandwidth, e.g., in high-radiation, underwater, or subterranean environments.
+We propose a novel federated learning (FL)-based DRL training strategy federated learning DDPG (FLDDPG) for use in swarm robotic applications.
+Through the comparison with baseline strategies under a limited communication bandwidth scenario, it is shown that the FLDDPG method resulted in higher robustness and generalization ability into a different environment and real robots, while the baseline strategies suffer from the limitation of communication bandwidth.
+This result suggests that the proposed method can benefit swarm robotic systems operating in environments with limited communication bandwidth, e.g., in high radiation, underwater, or subterranean environments.

 Original languageEnglish